 - how much confidence we can have in that knowledge.

 To be able to make use of science in their daily lives, students need to have an understanding of the nature of science.
-Our students need to be able to evaluate, critique and respond to data presented as ‘scientific evidence’ in media reports and in advertising in order to make informed personal decisions and make judgements about scientific and pseudo-scientific claims.
+Our students need to be able to evaluate, critique and respond to data presented as ‘scientific evidence’ in media reports, on the internet and in advertising in order to make informed personal decisions and make judgements about scientific and pseudo-scientific claims.
 They need to become critical consumers of science.

 Reasons for society

 Many debates and controversies at all levels from the media to government relate to socio-scientific issues.
 Is genetic modification the future of medicines and global food supply?
 How conclusive is DNA evidence in a murder trial?
-Is climate change really as big a threat as scientists tell us?
-Should I oppose or support the building of nuclear power stations?
+Can an individual make an impact on climate change?
+Should I oppose or support the building of wind farms or nuclear power stations?
 Should I protest against stem cell research?
 These are examples of typical socio-scientific issues that impact us all.